 What is CAMHS?

-We provide children and young people’s mental health services across Sussex and Hampshire.
+We provide children and young people’s mental health services across Sussex.

 We help children and young people, their families and carers when someone is experiencing emotional well-being or mental health difficulties.
 We provide services across locations, such as GP surgeries, clinics, hospitals and schools, to support young people experiencing mental health conditions such as anxiety, depression, self-harm, eating disorders, obsessive compulsive disorder and psychosis.